Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Zero-freeness implies SSM

 \begin{proof} We give the proof when $U_1,U_2$ are neighborhoods of some points.
-For the case that some of them are singletons, the proof is identical using Montel theorem with fewer variables.
+For the case that some of them are singletons, the proof is identical using Montel's theorem (Theorem \ref{thm:montel}) with fewer variables.

 Suppose to the contrary that there exists a sequence of tuples $(G_n\in\mathcal{G},v_n,\Lambda_n,\sigma^{(n)}_{\Lambda_n},(\beta_n,\gamma_n,\lambda_n)\in S)_{n\in\N}$ such that We denote by $\{f_n(\beta, \gamma, \lambda)\}_{n\in\N}$ the sequence of functions $\{P_{G_n,v_n}^{\sigma^{(n)}_{\Lambda_n}}(\beta,\gamma,\lambda)\}_{n\in\N}$.